stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 This real-world attribute fundamentally sets #stratapp apart from the plethora of single-use-OKR-apps:

-1. The strategy tree is alive and interactive, and is powered by the 6 elements of collaboration*.
+1. The strategy tree is alive and interactive, and is powered by the _6 elements of collaboration*_.
 You can continue to evolve the strategy without losing alignment and engagement at all levels of the organization.
 2. Execution of the OKRs takes place in the same digital workspace.
 OKRs are not just a pretty dashboard of targets and roll-up calculations to track people.
-OKR execution is actually taking place inside #stratapp, also powered by the 6 elements of collaboration.
-This elevates performance and gives leaders the opportunity to lead at all levels, supporting their teams where it counts.
+OKR execution is actually taking place inside #stratapp, also powered by the _6 elements of collaboration_.
+This rapidly elevates performance and culture (not to mention OKR adoption) - empowering leaders at all levels with the opportunity to proactively lead, supporting their teams where it really matters.
+You also see the rising stars.

 \*The 6 elements of collaboration, elegantly combined into _one digital workspace_, are: